Home

 In general, grooming and shedding should take care of your cat's hair.
 If your cat requires feline hair cutting then be very careful such a cat's skin is very thin and can easily be cut.
 Preference should be for a professional groomer.
 If you cat suffers from matted hair consider rubbing some corn starch into the hair and leave on for 15 minutes and then try brushing.
 This will absorb moisture and help with the combing process.

-One way to get started is with the cat hair clippers offered by Oster Home Grooming Kit which comes with an instructional DVD.
+One way to get started is with the cat hair clippers and grooming kit offered by Oster.

 Cat Hair Vacuum

-Finding a feline hair vacuum can be challenging since not every vacuum is equal when it comes to picking up feline hair.
-Fortunately Consumer Reports rates vacuum's on this statistic.
-Their top pick for a feline hair vacuum is the Kenmore Progressive 35922 or if you want just a stick vacuum for quick cleanup consider the Hoover Flair.
+Finding a feline hair vacuum can be challenging since not every vacuum is created equal when it comes to picking up feline hair.
+Fortunately, Consumer Reports rates vacuum's on this statistic.
+Their top picks are all listed on our feline hair vacuum guide.
+The top picks in Consumer Reports for pet hair is the Miele Twist, and for a best buy the Kenmore Progressive 31069.

 Choosing and Caring for Your New Cat